uqlibrary/technology-training/QGIS/intro/QGIS_intro.md

 ## Setting up

-This tutorial is designed for **QGIS 3.4** (the latest QGIS long-term release) and above.
+This tutorial is designed for **QGIS 3.8**.
 If you need to install it on your computer, got to the [QGIS website](https://qgis.org/en/site/forusers/download.html).

 The **data** for this session can be downloaded here: https://cloudstor.aarnet.edu.au/plus/s/GjVmwTxN14OwmEc